kiss-oliver/bead/README.md

 [![Build Status](https://travis-ci.org/e3krisztian/bead.svg?branch=master)](https://travis-ci.org/e3krisztian/bead)

-    b-e-+
+    B-E-+
      \ \ \
-      +-a-d
+      +-A-D

-# bead
+# BEAD

-`bead` is both a format for freezing and storing computations and a tool that helps capturing and managing computations in `bead` formats.
+BEAD is a format for freezing and storing computations while `bead` is a tool that helps capturing and managing computations in BEAD formats.

 ## Concept

-Given a computation of the form
+Given a discrete computation of the form

     output = function(*inputs)

-a `bead` captures all three named parts:
+a BEAD captures all three named parts:

 - `output` is the result of the computation - data, it is contained verbatim
 - `function` is a code that computes `output` from the `inputs`
-- `inputs` are stored as references to other `bead`s - they are the `output` part of computations
+- `inputs` are stored as references to other BEADs - they are the `output` part of computations

 It also has some other metadata - e.g. a unique identifier that is supposed to be common